iahsanujunda/iahsanujunda.github.io/source/_posts/Setting-Up-Unit-Test-for-Your-Apache-Spark-Job-Using-Scalatest.md

 ## Funsuite Test Styles

-As mentioned, scalatest support several test style, in this post we use funsuite style because that is the style that is used by Spark themselves, so if we are stuck and would want to look for inspiration, we can simply open Spark project on github.
+In this post, we use funsuite test style because it is the style that is used by Spark themselves, means if we are stuck and in need for inspiration, simply go to Spark project on github where it host tons of battle-tested test cases.

-Let's imagine a function that will binarize a column based on a threshold.
-Any number less than threshold will be converted into 0s and the rest will be converted into 1s.
+Now let's imagine a function that will binarize a column based on a threshold number.
+Any number less than this number will be converted into 0s and the rest will be converted into 1s.

 ```
 package io.github.ahsanujunda.spark.unitTest.example